anatoli-ulmer/CDEF/README.md

 The software is described in detail [in this paper](https://arxiv.org/abs/2109.06570).

-This program was written at the Physikalisch-Technische Bundesanstalt (PTB) by Jerome Deumer and Christian Gollwitzer (2022) and is distributed under the terms of the GNU General Public License 3.0.
+This program was written at the Physikalisch-Technische Bundesanstalt (PTB) by Jerome Deumer and Christian Gollwitzer (2022) and Anatoli Ulmer (2026) and is distributed under the terms of the GNU General Public License 3.0.

 Usage
 ======